Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 4. **Domain Adaptation**: The document-type detection system allows effective adaptation to various domains without requiring specialized training.

-The most compelling validation came from the Durnovo Memo test case—a complex historical document that predicted World War I with remarkable accuracy.
+The most compelling validation came from the Durnovo Memo test case, a complex historical document that predicted World War I with remarkable accuracy.
 The system successfully extracted a comprehensive mindmap that captured the memo's key predictions and analyses, demonstrating its ability to handle sophisticated content.

 ## The Durnovo Memo: A Test Case Across LLM Providers